Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Time-Domain Radio-Loudness Framework

-where $\epsilon$ is a lobe-detection floor, set by the survey surface-brightness limit, that prevents divergence when $\Rlobe$ is consistent with noise.
+where $\epsilon$ is a lobe-detection floor, expressed in the same radio-to-optical units as $\Rlobe$.
+Equivalently, $\epsilon=f_{\nu_{\rm r}}^{\rm lobe,lim}/f_{\nu_{\rm opt}}$ for an adopted upper limit to undetected extended emission.
+It regularizes the ratio when $\Rlobe$ is consistent with noise, but it is not fixed uniquely by the image rms.
+A surface-brightness threshold must be converted to a total-flux-density limit by assuming, or marginalizing over, the angular size and surface-brightness profile of the missing lobe.
 As shown in Figure \ref{fig:tdrl}, large positive $\mathcal{I}_\nu$ identifies core-dominated, lobe-faint systems: jets that are newly triggered, recently restarted, or still confined within the circumnuclear medium.
 Large negative $\mathcal{I}_\nu$ identifies remnant systems in which the central engine has faded while fossil lobe plasma remains detectable at low frequency. $\mathcal{I}_\nu \approx 0$ marks the quasi-steady regime, where the current injection luminosity and the accumulated lobe energy are in approximate balance.
-When using survey data, $\epsilon$ should be set to the $3\sigma$ surface-brightness limit of the lobe survey converted to a flux-density ratio via the optical denominator; different choices will shift the $\mathcal{I}_\nu$ distribution, so inter-survey comparisons must adopt a common convention.
+This is not meant to imply a universal physical steady state.
+Because compact-core and lobe spectra differ, the location and interpretation of $\mathcal{I}_\nu=0$ are frequency dependent and must be defined for a specified observing setup.
+When using survey data, $\epsilon$ should therefore be treated as a survey- and source-model-dependent censoring parameter; different choices will shift the $\mathcal{I}_\nu$ distribution, so inter-survey comparisons must adopt a common convention.

 The mismatch index $\mathcal{I}_\nu$ is closely related to the classical core dominance parameter $R_{\rm c}\equiv S_{\rm core}/S_{\rm ext}$ \citep[e.g.][]{1995PASP..107..803U}, which has long been used to separate beamed from unbeamed components.
-The two quantities differ in three respects: (i)~$\mathcal{I}_\nu$ is defined as a ratio of radio-to-optical flux-density ratios rather than of radio flux densities alone, so that changes in the optical denominator are automatically tracked; (ii)~the lobe-detection floor $\epsilon$ prevents divergence for sources with no detected extended emission and provides a principled treatment of upper limits; and (iii)~$\mathcal{I}_\nu$ is defined within the broader TDRL decomposition that explicitly models the star-formation baseline and observing-setup weights.
-When the optical denominator is held fixed, $\mathcal{I}_\nu$ reduces to $\log_{10}R_{\rm c}$ up to the $\epsilon$ regularisation.
+Indeed, if the same optical denominator is used for the core, lobe, and lobe upper-limit terms, the denominator cancels in Eq.~(\ref{eq:mismatch}).
+In that limit $\mathcal{I}_\nu$ is simply $\log_{10}R_{\rm c}$ with an explicit upper-limit regularization.
+Its purpose is therefore not to define a new orientation-free core-dominance measure, but to embed core prominence in the TDRL bookkeeping of frequency, resolution, surface-brightness selection, upper limits, and host-galaxy subtraction.